jbayer13/Numerical-Methods-Algorithms/LU Factorization/README.md

 # Fall 2019
 This code finds the solved upper and lower matricies froma given square matrix.
 This code doesn't have an input but the matrix can be changed.
+The function output two matracies (the L and the U factorized).
+This is a function and has to be saved and referenced.